Rumpunzel/rpg-thingy/Rules/Extras/Talents/Maneuver-Talents.md

 **Forerunner:** During contests (not only Maneuver contests), ties also count as successes for you.
 During conflicts (not only Maneuver conflicts), you inflict **1** damage to your opponent's Morale on ties.
 These benefits do not work should your opponent also have this Talent.

-**Untouchable Grace:** When you would gain physical Condition, you may rename it and gain it as a mental Condition instead.
+**Untouchable Grace:** When you would gain physical Condition while defending with Intuition, you may rename it and gain it as a mental Condition instead.

 **Slippery:** Opponents cannot create Banes with Maneuver against you.